-So, Croatia or Montenegro?
+So, Montenegro or Croatia?

-The thing is you’re still going to have an amazing meal there, much like you’re going to have an amazing time if you’re going to either Croatia or Montenegro.
+The thing is, you’re still going to have an amazing meal there, much like you’re going to have an amazing time visiting either Croatia or Montenegro.

 However, I’ve brought you this far and I’m not going to be one of those bloggers who sits on the fence at the end of an article.

 Which country would I choose over Croatia and Montenegro?